-Due to the coronavirus pandemic, the Pauly Friedman Art Gallery is closed to the general public.
+Due to the coronavirus pandemic, the Pauly Friedman Art Gallery on campus (301 Lake St., Dallas) is closed to the general public.
 To schedule a private viewing, visit misericordia.edu or call 570-674-6250.

 In lieu of in-person gatherings, the gallery is hosting various virtual events showcasing 29 works that capture excellence and innovation in American art throughout the exhibit in conjunction with Misericordia’s celebrations of Black History Month and Women’s History Month.

 On Tuesday, Feb.
 23 at 7 p.m., artists from the exhibition will participate in a Virtual Artists Studio Tour.
 In this live conversation, audiences will have a chance to chat with the artists about their work and about collecting works by African American artists.
 Feedback and questions asked during the virtual event will be considered as the gallery chooses one of the exhibition’s works to be added to the university’s permanent collection.
 Registration for this Zoom event can be found here.